oliverZ97/scssComments2HTML/README.md

 **HOW TO USE THE STYLEGUIDE**

-You can import the styleguide.min.css file with the <link>-Tag or you copy it directly into your Project and use it like a regulary .css-File.
+You can import the styleguide.min.css file with the link-Tag or you copy it directly into your Project and use it like a regulary .css-File.

 **HOW IT WORKS**